hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 ## Agent Setup

-Before getting to import modules, make sure you have the DIDComm wasm file in the public directory of your app/website, you can copy using this command `cp ./node_modules/@input-output-hk/atala-prism-wallet-sdk/build/browser/index_bg.wasm ./public/index_bg.wasm`.
+Before importing modules, ensure you have the DIDComm wasm file in the public directory of your app/website.
+You can copy using this command `cp ./node_modules/@input-output-hk/atala-prism-wallet-sdk/build/browser/index_bg.wasm ./public/index_bg.wasm`.

-Assuming the Wallet SDK has been installed as a dependency and the wasm file exists in your public/static directory, here's an example of how to import and init Agent module:
+Assuming the installation Wallet SDK is a dependency, and the wasm file exists in your public/static directory, here's an example of how to import and init Agent module: